nodro7/angular-mydatepicker/README.md

 ## Usage

 Use one of the following two options.
+The examples below use the [bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/) and the [font-awesome](https://fontawesome.com/), but you can use datepicker also without them.

 ### 1. ngModel binding